wajeht/cron/README.md

-## Cron Scheduler with FastQ and PM2
+## Cron Scheduler with FastQ, Fork and PM2
-This project uses `node-cron`, `fastq`, and `PM2` to schedule cron jobs, process tasks in a queue, and manage the application, respectively.
+This project uses node-cron, fastq, child_process.fork, and PM2 to schedule cron jobs, process tasks in a queue, run tasks in child processes, and manage the application, respectively.

 ### Installation
 Clone the repository: